zhouzhuojie/meteor-vue/README.md

 ```

 Meteor-Vue is the bridge between [Vue.js [yyx990803/vue]](https://github.com/yyx990803/vue) and Meteor.
-Vue.js is very a very sleek and fast framework that works with descriptive bidirectional html data-binding.
+Vue.js is a very sleek and fast framework that works with descriptive bidirectional html data-binding.
 It also offers some animation and transition to your app. `Meteor-Vue` combines them by offering the data-sync option.

 Usage